-Post-graduate Doctorate of Acupuncture and Oriental Medicine Transfer Credit to the requirements for graduation from the doctoral program.
+Post-graduate Doctorate of Acupuncture and Oriental Medicine Transfer Credit

+The program may accept limited transfer credit (no more than 20 credits) for prior coursework toward the post-graduate doctoral program that the Admissions Committee judges to be equivalent to the requirements for graduation from the doctoral program.
 Transfer credit may only be awarded for didactic course work that is equivalent to the doctoral level, supports the program's objectives and meets the credits for completion of the program.
 These credits must come from an accredited institution or its international equivalent.
 The applicant must demonstrate that they meet the objectives of the courses being transferred by way of an examination or interview with the relevant faculty member.